What is Inflammatory Bowel Disease?

 The protocol described above where all three forms of IBD are explored could easily take 2 months or longer to run through.
 If the patient is not comfortable enough for this kind of treatment testing, it may be better to seek an intestinal biopsy right off the bat

 The Unstable Patient

-Alternatively, endoscopy involves the use of a skinny tubular instrument (an endoscope) which has a tiny fiber optic or video camera at the end.
-The endoscope is inserted down the throat, into the stomach and into the small intestine and small pinches of tissue are obtained via tiny biting forceps.
-If the large intestine is to be viewed, a series of enemas is needed prior to the procedure as well as a relatively long fast.
+Alternatively, endoscopy involves the use of a skinny tubular instrument (an endoscope) that has a tiny fiber optic or video camera at the end.
+The endoscope is inserted down the throat, into the stomach, and into the small intestine, and small pinches of tissue are obtained via tiny biting forceps.
+If the large intestine is to be viewed, a series of enemas is needed before the procedure as well as a relatively long fast.
 The endoscope is inserted rectally and again tissue samples are harvested.
 The advantage of this procedure over surgery is that it is not as invasive as surgery.
 Patients typically go home the same day.

 Disadvantages are expense (often referral to a specialist is necessary) and the fact that the rest of the abdomen cannot be viewed.
 Growths that are seen via endoscopy cannot be removed at that time and a second procedure typically must be planned whereas, if surgical exploration is used to obtain the biopsy, any growths can also be excised at that time.

 Is it at all Reasonable to just Try Treatment and Skip the Expensive Biopsy?